TurboWarp/packager-extras/README.md

 Extra utilities to use after running the TurboWarp Packager.
 Currently, it can:

- - fix the icon of the executable file
+ - Fix the icon of the executable file
- - create installers
+ - Create installers

+Most people will want to download the prebuilt versions from https://github.com/TurboWarp/packager-extras/releases

 This is only intended to be run on Windows systems.
-It may work with things like Wine, but it's not tested and not a priority.
+It may work with things like Wine, but Wine support is not tested and not a priority.

-Written in Python (only tested on 3.8.0) and PyQt5.
+Written in Python (3.10.1) and PyQt5.

-Download prebuilt versions from https://github.com/TurboWarp/packager-extras/releases.

 To build locally: